isg-software/tablesorter-pagercontrols/README.md

         /**
          * CSS class for a div element wrapped around the table and its pager controls.
          * Defaults to 'tablesorterPagerWrapper'.
+         * May also be space-separated list of class names like in any class attribute of an HTML element.
          */
         classWrapper: "tablesorterPagerWrapper",
         /**